sadeepj/crfasrnn_keras/README.md

 $ cd crfasrnn_keras
 $ python run_demo.py  # Make sure that the correct virtualenv is already activated
 ```
-If everything goes well, you should see the segmentation results in a file named "labels.png"
+If everything goes well, you will see the segmentation results in a file named "labels.png"

+## Limitations in the Current Version
+1. Backpropagation of the CRF-RNN layer is not implemented yet.
+Therefore, currently this code cannot be used for training new models.
+This will be fixed shortly.
+2. Currently, some operations in the CRF-RNN layer can only run on the CPU.
+An all-GPU version will be released soon.